vecna/GL-virtual/Readme.md

 You need setup the Host-only networking (File -> Preferences -> Network -> + Host-only Networks) the IP address expected is 172.16.254.1, (the virtualbox is setupped to use 172.16.254.2/255.255.255.0)

-You need to give routing from the VirtualBox to the outside:
+You need to give routing from the VirtualBox to the outside (Linux):

 	vim /etc/sysctl.conf
 	# uncomment this line: